siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

                     -DgroupId=org.wso2.extension.siddhi.execution
                     -Dversion=1.0.0-SNAPSHOT

-* Then the system will pop-up the following message to enter the execution name
+2. Enter the required execution name in the message that pops up as shown in the example below.

-            eg:- Define value for property 'executionType': ML
+            Define value for property 'executionType': ML

-* Finally confirm all property values are correct or not by typing Y or press Enter, else type N
+3. To confirm that all property values are correct, type `Y` in the console.
+If not, press `N`.

 **siddhi-io**

-Siddhi-io provides following extension types,
+Siddhi-io provides following extension types:

 * Sink
 * Source

-You can use one or more from above mentioned extension types and implement according to your requirement. siddhi-io generaly uses to work with IO operations.
-If you want get inputs to your Siddhi app, you can use 'Source' extension type.
-If you want to get outputs from your Siddhi app, you can use 'Sink' extension and implement it.
-You can find more information about these extension types under the heading 'Extension types' in this document.
+You can use one or more from above mentioned extension types and implement according to your requirement. siddhi-io is generally used to work with IO operations as follows:
+ * The Source extension type gets inputs to your Siddhi application.
+ * The Sink extension publishes outputs from your Siddhi application.

+For more information about these extension types, see [Extension Types](#ExtensionTypes).

+To implement the siddhi-io extension archetype, follow the procedure below:

-* Run the following command
+1. Issue the following command from your CLI.

                mvn archetype:generate